Klasse-Digitale-Grafik/tutorials/CSS.md

-# CSS Cascading Style sheets
+# CSS Cascading Style Sheets

-CSS is a method to assign styles to HTML elements.
+CSS is a method to assign styles to structured content like HTML.
 This allows you to seperate the appeareance from the actual content.
 More on [Wikipedia](https://en.wikipedia.org/wiki/CSS)

 ## 🛷 Basics